quicwg/multipath/draft-ietf-quic-multipath.md

 parameter, as specified in {{nego}}.

 This extension uses multiple packet number spaces.
-When multipath is negotiated, each path ID is linked to a separate packet number space.
+When multipath is negotiated, each separate packet number space is linked to a path ID.
 Using multiple packet number spaces enables direct use of the loss recovery and congestion control mechanisms defined in
 {{QUIC-RECOVERY}}.